 If, as a result of monitoring, investigation or analysis, the County determines that groundwater resources have been adversely effected by dewatering activity, the County may issue a cease to dewater notice.
-The notice may be issued to all persons involved in the dewatering activity including, but not limited to a borrow pit, mine or excavation operation.
+The notice may be issued to all persons involved in any dewatering activity in Lee County.
+The existence os a permit from lee County or other regulatory agency does not prohibit the issuance of this notice.